 To avoid errors due to improper entry momentum, you can apply additional indicators to confirm Fibonacci retracement levels.
 The indicator commonly used is the type of oscillator (MACD, stochastic, or RSI). example:

-From the example above it appears that it would be more accurate to open the position when the stochastic% K and% D lines intersect.
-The intersection of the two lines, or overbought and oversold conditions as the price breaks the Fibonacci Retracement levels, is the right momentum for the entry.
+From the example above it appears that it would be more accurate to open the position.
+When the stochastic% K and% D lines intersect.
+The intersection of the two lines, or overbought and oversold conditions as the price breaks the Fibonacci Retracement levels.
+It is the right momentum for the entry.

 Avoid Using Fibonacci Retracement At Very Low Time Frames

 Very low time frames such as 1 minute will contain a lot of noise or unreliable signals.
 In addition to very high volatility, the inaccuracy of resistance or support levels from the Fibonacci retracement is very large.